Efficient Equilibrium Computation in Symmetric First-Price Auctions: Introduction

 We study first-price auctions in which a set of $n$ bidders submit their bids for one item for sale.
 Each bidder knows her own value for the item, and has incomplete information about the values of her competitors, via a (common) continuous distribution, from which the values are independently drawn (i.i.d.).
+Our main focus is on the established variant of the Continuous First-Price Auction (CFPA), but we also consider the Continuous First-Price Auction with Continuous Bids (CCFPA).
 Our goal is to design \emph{efficient algorithms} that compute equilibria, and in fact, even \emph{symmetric equilibria} of the auction.
 These are (Bayes-Nash) equilibria in which every bidder employs the same strategy, i.e., the same mapping from values to bids.
-We consider two variants of the auction, depending on whether the bidding space is \emph{continuous} or \emph{discrete}; we refer to the two variants as the \emph{Continuous First-price Auction with Continuous Bids (CCFPA)} and the \emph{Continuous First-price Auction with Discrete Bids (CDFPA)}, respectively.
-Our results can be summarized in the following informal theorem.

-\begin{inftheorem} A (symmetric) equilibrium of the First-Price Auction can be computed efficiently, for auctions with either continuous or discrete bids. \end{inftheorem}
+In fact, considering \emph{approximate} equilibria might be necessary, as exact equilibria might involve irrational numbers in their description \citep{fghlp2021_sicomp}, and hence cannot be found in standard models of computation.

 To be more precise, when the distribution is given to the algorithm directly as part of the input, an algorithm is deemed ``efficient'' if it runs in polynomial time in the size of the input representation.
 This representation can be \emph{explicit}, i.e., via some succinctly described function (e.g., piecewise polynomial), or \emph{implicit}, where the input is some meaningful computational device (e.g., an appropriate arithmetic circuit) that the algorithm can use to compute the distribution's cdf.
 We also (for the first time in the literature of the problem) consider the \emph{black-box} model, where the algorithm has \emph{query} or \emph{oracle access} to the distribution.
 In this case, the efficiency of the algorithm is measured by the number of queries that it performs to the cdf oracle, and the number of arithmetic operations that it performs.